pnp/cli-microsoft365/docs/docs/user-guide/connecting-office-365.md

 Logging in using a secret gives the CLI for Microsoft 365 app-only access to Microsoft 365 services.
 Not all operations support app-only access so it is possible, that some CLI commands will fail when executed while logged in to Microsoft 365 using a secret.

 !!! attention
     Currently, SharePoint does not support authentication using Azure AD App ID and Secret.
-Microsoft 365 CLI commands that call the SharePoint APIs will fail while logged in to Microsoft 365 using a Secret.
+CLI for Microsoft 365 commands that call the SharePoint APIs will fail while logged in to Microsoft 365 using a Secret.

 !!! attention
     When logging in to Microsoft 365 using a secret, CLI for Microsoft 365 will persist not only the retrieved access token but also the secret.
 This is necessary for the CLI to be able to retrieve a new access token in case of the previously retrieved access token expired or has been invalidated.